 There are many other rivers in the United States that you can cruise besides some of the more well-known – the Mississippi, the Hudson and the Columbia Rivers.
 Did you know there are more than 250,000 rivers in the United States?
 Of course that doesn’t mean there are river cruises available on all of them.

 You’ll find different types of river cruises and different types of river boats travelling the waterways.
 Many of the major cities have rivers running through them, which also means that many of these destinations have river cruises available.

 On some of the smaller rivers that wind through smaller towns and cities, you’ll often have the opportunity to see beautiful landscape or interesting wildlife.
 In some of the southern states like Florida, North Carolina, Louisiana and Tennessee, you’ll find eco-cruises or trips that take you very close to nature.

 In the larger cities, the focus is more on sightseeing – buildings, landmarks, historical sites.
 Some cruises feature entertainment and some even serve a gourmet meal.

-Let’s take a look at 17 U.S. rivers that have day and evening cruises.
+Let’s take a look at 17 U.S. rivers and waterways that have day and evening cruises.

 Boston Skyline at Night